06 May 2016

 But the “chapel” label was applied in Wales to many other traditions too, including the Unitarians and at times the Quakers.

 By and large, the chapel tradition was a conservative dimension of Welsh life.
-Sabbatarianism was often extremes, so that public houses remained closed in many parts of Wales until very late in the last century.
+Sabbatarianism was often extreme, so that public houses remained closed in many parts of Wales until very late in the last century.
 Women were often marginalised in the chapels and denied any positions of responsibility, rivalry was rife between neighbouring chapels, and many denominations suffered from internal divisions and schisms.

 But the chapels also inspired choirs, choral festivals and community activities, developed schools and educational facilities, and played a significant role in the rise of the Liberal Party in Wales.